 For Rhode Islanders between 15 and 44 years old, the leading cause of death is accidental drug overdose, usually involving prescription painkillers.
 State health leaders are calling it an epidemic.
 There’s growing evidence that tracking the number of pills doctors prescribe to potential abusers might ease the problem.
 But Rhode Island’s fledgling prescription drug monitoring program is just getting started.

-Tomorrow on Morning Edition, you can catch my story about Rhode Island's fledgling prescription drug monitoring program.
+Recently, I reported on Rhode Island's fledgling prescription drug monitoring program (listen to that story here).
 It's a program that's supposed to spot troubling trends in prescription drug misuse.
 And as you might know, there's plenty of trouble to spot in Rhode Island, where prescription drug overdose death rates have soared along with rates of addiction to narcotic painkillers.

 In less than 20 years, a quarter of the state’s population will be older than 60.
 In a series we call “The Silver Boom: Aging in Rhode Island,” we’re looking this week at how the state will take care of this expanding older population, and how it can benefit from it.
 Here’s an in-depth look at the growing problem of substance abuse and addiction among seniors, beginning at a community recovery center in Pawtucket.

 In Rhode Island, medical marijuana is already legal, through people who are so-called “caregivers” selling to patients.
 The state has established three “compassion centers” that haven’t opened yet.
 In Massachusetts, regulators are still considering how to implement the law.
 Doctors there want tighter controls.